 - Applied research and development work is often carried out in collaboration with business and industry in the region and with the public sector.

 - The students' competence is developed through research-based teaching and by introducing them to student-active research and development.
 The research carried out at HiØ also helps to safeguard and realise a multitude of values and cultures in society, and to develop new knowledge that is communicated to other researchers and users and to society at large.

 The Norwegian National Centre for Foreign Languages in Education is located at Østfold University College's Campus Halden as a unit with 6.2 full-time equivalents.
 HiØ's broad and extensive linguistic community helped to lay the foundations for the establishment of the Foreign Language Centre, which was formed to strengthen language subjects in Norwegian education in general and in business and industry in particular.

-The welfare of HiØ students is attended to in several ways – including through the considerable efforts of the student welfare organisation and the student parliament in Østfold.
-(See Student life and The student welfare organisation)
+The welfare of HiØ students is attended to in several ways – including through the considerable efforts of the Foundation for Student Life and the Student Parliament in Østfold.

-Among other things, the Student Welfare Organisation for Østfold runs the counselling service, student accommodation, bookshops and several canteens at HiØ.
+Among other things, the Foundation for Student Life for Østfold runs the counselling service, student accommodation, bookshops and several canteens at HiØ.